nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed card list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * At least 1 updated card field must be provided for modification.
-* If the tag field is specified in the command, all existing tags will be removed and replaced by the new tags.
+* If the tag field is specified in the command, all existing tag(s) will be removed and replaced by the new tag(s).
+* New tag(s) should be alphanumeric, and there should not be any spacing between characters.
 * New priority can only be "Low", "Mid" or "High", case-sensitive.

 Examples: